neale/CPPN/README.md

-# Improved-WGAN
+# CPPN
-WGAN-GP Implemented in Python3 with PyTorch 0.4.0
+Compositional Pattern Producing Network Implemented in Python3 with PyTorch 0.4.0

-I got frustrated that there weren't really any baseline implementations for the wgan-gp in PyTorch-0.4.0, much less in Python3, So here's one I made on a nice summer morning.

 This should work **out of the box** with just a couple packages: